Hiltrude of Liessies

-Saint Hiltrude of Liessies (died late 700s) was a French Catholic nun and saint.
+Hiltrude of Liessies (died late 700s) was a French Catholic nun and saint.
 She is commemorated on September 27.

 Life

 Hiltrude was the daughter of Ada, a Frankish noblewoman, and Wibert, Count of Poitiers, who owned lands between the Sambre and Meuse rivers.
 He founded Liessies Abbey.
 Hilrude's brother, Guntrad, was the first abbot.

-She wished to retire and live the life of a nun, however, her parents wanted her to marry a Burgundian lord.
+She wished to retire and live the life of a nun, but her parents wanted her to marry a Burgundian lord.
 She took the veil, with the blessing of the bishop of Cambrai.
 The suitor married her sister.